We are making Grizzly Peak safer from wildfires.

 Thanks to a grant from CAL FIRE, we are conducting vegetation mitigation work along Grizzly Peak rights-of-way, which serves as the primary evacuation route for residents in the area.

-In 2024, we are focusing on removing dead and dying vegetation that is most likely to ignite, creating a fuel break between the remaining vegetation.
-This prevents fire from spreading quickly and ensures that evacuation routes away from Grizzly Peak will remain clear in the event residents must evacuate quickly.
+In 2025, we are focusing on removing dead and dying vegetation that is most likely to ignite during a wildfire.
+Removing and clearing certain areas in Grizzly Peak will help; create a fuel break between the remaining vegetation.
+This fuel break prevents fires from spreading quickly and ensures that evacuation routes away from Grizzly Peak will remain clear in the event residents must evacuate quickly.

 Current Phase: